deesdav/draezlyr-wielder/README.md

 ## [Play Draezlyr Sword Massacre](https://deesdav.github.io/draezlyr/)

 about last update and what is added:
- - dc level 15 available
- - multiverse play is not available
+ - multiverse play is available
+ - skip intro is here
+ - typing color fixed